 a session gets booked via the calendar below, if it is not a donation/solidarity session, payment is entered at time of booking

-an email is sent with a link and password to a resource page with a video talking about these resources and saying hello
+an email is sent with a link and password to an introduction and resource area

 all the pre-session work is optional